collocations.org

 1. start/create sth

-VERB + ESTABLISH
+VERB + establish

 attempt to, seek to, try to

-trying to establish links with local schools
+We try to establish links with schools.

-help (to), help sb (to) | agree to
+help (to), help sb (to)

 The two countries agreed to establish full diplomatic relations.

-be able to | be important to
+be able to

 PHRASES